SiMa-ai/tool-model-to-pipeline/docs/en/installation.md

 sima-user@sima-user-machine:~$ sima-cli install gh:sima-ai/tool-model-to-pipeline
 ```

+Change to your own local workspace folder if you are not using the default `~/workspace`.

 This command will install the model-to-pipeline tool in three difference places:

 1. The host machine itself